pumpthq/pumpt/README.md

 Before any push action project will run `npm run lint` to check code style.
 If you want to skip it go with `git push --no-verify`

+## DevTools

+Since this client-side app is running **Redux** on top of **React**, a proper debugging tool is required navigate through state changes when tracking down the source of any bugs or issues.

+Currently, the app is configured for [Redux DevTools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en), which can be installed and used on [Google Chrome](https://www.google.com/chrome/browser/desktop/index.html).

 ## Production deployment

 1. `npm install`